Key takeaways

 Reality: When it comes to property investment, you'll often hear two conflicting philosophies advocated.

-Some suggest you should invest in property to achieve positive cash flow - that’s when rental returns are higher than your mortgage repayments and expenses leaving money in your pocket each month.
+Some suggest you should invest in property to achieve positive cash flow, that's when rental returns are higher than your mortgage repayments and expenses, leaving money in your pocket each month.

-Others suggest you should invest for capital growth looking for an increase in the value of your property.
+Others suggest you should invest for capital growth, looking for an increase in the value of your property.

-Considering cash flow, capital growth, and risk, when investing in residential property you can only typically have two out of the three.
+Considering cash flow, capital growth, and risk when investing in residential property, you can typically only have two out of the three.

 Myth 12: Cash flow is King